Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/README.md

 ## [Pycom](./pycom)

-Pycom microcontrollers can work with multiples RF.
-Their microcontrollers are based on the ESP32 and use Micropython as the coding language.
-The LoRaWAN protocol works with a Gateway that receives messages sent by the nodes through LoRa RF, and uploads them to the cloud through an Ethernet protocol or WiFi.
+Pycom microcontrollers are used specifically for IoT purposes and can work with multiple radio frequencies (RF).
+These microcontrollers are based on the ESP32 and Micropython is their coding language.

+In this project, we explored the LoRa RF and the LoRaWAN protocol.
+The LoRaWAN protocol consists of a Gateway that receives messages that are sent by the nodes through LoRa RF and uploads them to the cloud through an Ethernet protocol or WiFi.

 <p align="center">
   <img src="./img/architecture.png" alt="drawing" width="500"/>